ilja115610/Dictionary-Telia/README.md

 ### Functional specification:

-User can translate estonian and english words.
+-User can translate estonian and english words.
 There are 2 options:
 1. Exact match - when search word is exactly matching the one in database.
 One word can have several translations all of them will be displayed.
 2. Fuzzy match - e.g. user makes typo or search word is different up to 2 characters from the available options in database.
 In this case suggestions will be displayed - all words which are not more than 2 characters different + their translations.
    Suggestions will be sorted in 'most relevant first' manner.
 (Levenshtein algorithm used)

-User can add new words and their translations to the dictionary.
+-User can add new words and their translations to the dictionary.

 All form inputs are validated.